Frequently Asked Landscaping Questions and Answers

 3. What is landscaping vs. hardscaping?

 Modern landscaping refers to the designing, planning, and construction of gardens and other features that both create useable space for outdoor activities, and enhance the appearance around a home.
-Landscaping includes hardscaping and softscaping, although many people refer to them interchangeably.
-If we had to give them a separate definition, hardscaping would be the aspect that includes non-organic materials such as stone and woodwork, retaining walls, decks, firepits, and more.
-Softscaping would then refer to planting designs, burning, and mulching.
+Landscaping includes hardscaping and softscaping, although many people refer to them softscaping and landscaping interchangeably.
+Hardscaping would be the aspect that includes non-organic materials such as stone and woodwork, retaining walls, decks, firepits, and more.
+Softscaping would then refer to planting designs, creating burms and grading, and mulching.
 Capital Landscaping does both landscape and hardscape design in the greater Des Moines, IA area.

 4. Do I need an irrigation system?